ElementTech/kube-arch-scheduler/README.md

 <a  target="_blank"><img src="https://img.shields.io/github/go-mod/go-version/jatalocks/kube-arch-scheduler"/></a>
 </p>

 **kube-arch-scheduler** is a kubernetes scheduler filter plugin that will filter nodes by the compatibility of the container image architectures (platforms) present in a Pod.
+It can also assign weight to each architecture, so that pods can prefer sitting on a specific one.

 ## Deploy - Helm